McCartney Library: Willet Windows

 One notable feature of the Library is its stained glass windows.
 Henry Lee Willet of Willet Stained Glass Studios, was commissioned by the Deal sisters to design and produce both of the eighteen-paneled windows in each reading room of the McCartney Library.
 Willet, who was a close friend of Clarence E. Macartney, was thrilled to take the project.
 Willet was one of the foremost stained glass makers of his time.
-Among his other commissions are windows at the Chapel at the United Nations, the Washington National Cathedral and the Chapel of the U.S. Military Academy at West Point.
-Willet Studios still exists, having merged in 2005 with the Hauser Art Glass Company to become the Willet Hauser Architectural Glass.
+Among his other commissions are windows at the Chapel at the United Nations, the Washington National Cathedral, and the Chapel of the U.S. Military Academy at West Point.
+Willet Stained Glass Studios still exists, having merged in 2005 with the Hauser Art Glass Company to become the Willet Hauser Architectural Glass.
 It is the largest stained glass company in North America, and has creations in over 14 countries.
 The Library's Reading Rooms house the two windows, each standing fifteen feet tall.
 One of the windows provides an artistic depiction of John Bunyan's The Pilgrim's Progress, and the other is a depiction of John Milton's Paradise Lost.